dhansel/ArduinoFDC/README.md

 ## ArduDOS

-ArduDOS is a (very) minimal DOS that allows the user to browse the file system on the disk and read/write files.
-The basic functionality is modeled on MS-DOS with some exceptions (all of these were necessay to because of the Arduino's limited memory):
+ArduDOS is a minimal DOS that allows the user to browse the file system on the disk and read/write files.
+The basic functionality is modeled on MS-DOS with some exceptions:
-1) All commands operate ONLY on the currently selected drive.
+1. All commands operate ONLY on the currently selected drive.
 If two drives are connected then use "b:" or "a:" to switch drives.
-2) The working directory is ALWAYS the top-level directory of the disk.
+2. The working directory is ALWAYS the top-level directory of the disk.
 No "cd" command is available to change the directory.
 Therefore, all paths given as arguments to commands must be relative to the top-level directory.
+3. Disk changes are not automatically detected.
+After changing a disk, re-select the current drive (e.g. "a:") to notify ArduDOS of the change.

+ArduDOS is easy to access from either Arduio's serial monitor or any other serial terminal.
+Set the monitor or terminal's baud rate to 115200 before connecting.
 The following commands are available:

 * `dir [directory]` <br/>